Fresh Access: Farm-fresh, healthy food for all

 Farmers Market Nutrition Vouchers

-People aged 60 and older (by December 31, 2023) who meet the income guidelines are eligible to get $50 in Seniors Farmers Market Nutrition Program (SFMNP) vouchers to be used at farmers markets and farm stands.
-The county will distribute the SFMNP vouchers at Allegheny County senior centers starting Thursday, June 22, 2023 until they run out, typically in early September.
-You can also contact the Area Agency on Aging at (412) 350-5460 about how to get them.
+People aged 60 and older (by December 31, 2024) who meet the income guidelines are eligible to get $50 in Seniors Farmers Market Nutrition Program (SFMNP) vouchers to be used at farmers markets and farm stands.
+The county distributed SFMNP vouchers in-person at Allegheny County senior centers on Tuesday, June 25, 2024.
+Mail-in applications will be added to a waiting list managed by the Allegheny County Area Agency on Aging (AAA) which you can contact at (412) 350-5460.
 The five $10 vouchers expire November 30 and recipients must spend each in their entirety – market vendors will not provide change.

 Eligible WIC recipients will receive FMNP vouchers with their WIC checks at their quarterly visit sometime between May and September.